Digitex Futures (DGTX) Price Hits $0.0295 on Exchanges

-Digitex Futures (DGTX) traded flat against the dollar during the one day period ending at 7:00 AM ET on July 19th.
-One Digitex Futures coin can currently be bought for $0.0295 or 0.00000156 BTC on major cryptocurrency exchanges including OOOBTC, Mercatox and Exrates.
-During the last seven days, Digitex Futures has traded flat against the dollar.
+Digitex Futures (DGTX) traded flat against the dollar during the 1-day period ending at 11:00 AM Eastern on July 25th.
+Over the last seven days, Digitex Futures has traded flat against the dollar.
 Digitex Futures has a total market capitalization of $27.46 million and $2.53 million worth of Digitex Futures was traded on exchanges in the last 24 hours.
+One Digitex Futures coin can now be bought for $0.0295 or 0.00000156 BTC on cryptocurrency exchanges including Exrates, Mercatox and OOOBTC.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.